spring-cloud/spring-cloud-dataflow/spring-cloud-dataflow-admin/README.md

-# Spring Cloud Data Admin
+# Spring Cloud Data Flow Admin

 The `spring-cloud-dataflow-admin` subproject of `spring-cloud-dataflow` provides the REST API and UI via the executable boot-based `AdminApplication`.